harishartanto/blynk-soil-moisture-monitor/README.md

 - Installed the I2C library in the Arduino IDE.

 ## Usage Instructions
-For detailed usage instructions, please refer to the [Complete Project Documentation](./Project%20Report.pdf).

 Here are the general steps to run the project:
 1. Connect NodeMCU, Soil Moisture Sensor, and LCD according to the following wiring scheme:
    - NodeMCU <-> Soil Moisture Sensor